MaurizioBenedetti/h4h/README.md

 ```
 At this point, the backend is setup and ready to go.
 You can modify the code as you see fit and re-deploy as above.
 For production, we recomend that you have at least two instances behind the load balancer to ensure stable service.

+### Deploying the Orchestrator
+The Orchestrator is responsible for routing messages between the chat clients, the backend APIs, and the NLP engine.
+It is a single AWS Lambda function written in Python, and is attached to API Gateway for communication with other components.
+#### 1. Deploying the lambda function
+TODO: write this section
+#### 2. Configuring the API Gateway
+TODO: write this section

+### Deploying the NLP Engine
+The NLP engine takes raw survey responses from end users and translates them to machine-readable metrics.
+It is a single AWS Lambda function written in Python, leverages the IBM Watson NLP APIs, and is attached to the API Gateway for communication with other components.
+### 1. Setting up the Watson Integration
+TODO: write this section
+### 2. Deploying the lambda function
+TODO: write this section
+### 3. Configuring the API Gateway
+TODO: write this section

+### Deploying the Facebook Messenger Bot
+As an example, this repository includes a chatbot adapter for Facebook Messenger, which can be used as a template for other chat clients.
+It is a single AWS Lambda function written in Python, and is attached to the API Gateway for communication with the outside world and other components
+TODO: complete this section

+### Connecting the Components
+TODO: write this section

+### Writing a Test Survey
+TODO: write this section